christopheschwyzer/guides/style/README.md

 # Style

 ## Formatting
-* Every file should end with a EOL
+* Every file should end with an EOL
 * EOL is \n
-* Use two spaces for indentation (look around you, some projects use tabs).
+* Use four spaces for indentation (two for JS)
+* Prefer single over double quotes
-* Use the IntelliJ IDEA codestyle templates!
+* Use the JetBrain IDE's codestyle templates

 ## Naming
 * Do not use **abbreviations** (for exceptions: capitalize them like normal words.
 E.g. `Css`)